 Stay indoors when possible, and keep your windows and doors closed.
 If available, an air purifier can help with indoor air quality.
 If you have to drive somewhere, keep your windows rolled up and use the air conditioner to stay cool.
 If your car has a button that recirculates air internally, make sure it is turned on.
 Pregnant people who must venture outdoors may also consider wearing a mask.
 Although any protection is helpful, a N95 particulate respirator works best to filter out harmful particulate matter.

 Q. I’m breastfeeding and I’m concerned about the wildfires in my area

 Breastfeeding moms can also face challenges of their own when they have to evacuate their homes.
 When possible, follow the steps outlined above to reduce exposure to the wildfire smoke for both you and baby.

-The benefits of breastfeeding are well known, and in most cases women are encouraged to continue to breastfeed their babies even when faced with an emergency like a fire.
-Nursing moms should focus on staying well hydrated and continue to feed baby on demand.
+The benefits of breastfeeding are well known, and in most cases individuals are encouraged to continue to breastfeed their babies even when faced with an emergency like a fire.
+People who are nursing should focus on staying well hydrated and continue to feed baby on demand.

 For moms that choose to pump breast milk, extra batteries may be something worth packing in your emergency supply kit in case the power goes out.
 For babies that are formula fed, it’s important to bring bottled water.

 Q: Where can I learn more about fires currently happening and about air quality where I live?